rodmorley/myFirstcommit/README.md

 # README.md

-# This is my first test with git and using github as a remote
+# This is my first test with git and using github as a remoteadding another comment to the readme file